epfl-ada/ada-2023-project-pandamonium/README.md

 - 5.12.22: Finish statistical analysis when controlling for all confounding factors.
 - 8.12.22: Visualizations and refinements.
 ---
-- 12.12.22: Construct a rought draft of the data story.
+- 12.12.22: All technical parts finished, start with datastory.
-- 15.12.22: Work on data story.
+- 15.12.22: Finish datastory
 ---
-- 20.12.22: Complete the data story, add all necessary information to the final notebook and update README.
+- 20.12.22: Check all deliverables and update README.
+Deliberately scheduled less to have some buffer time.
 - 22.12.22: **Project milestone 3 deadline**